 If you looked only at his career as an international professional basketball player and collegiate assistant coach; or at his awards and impressive statistics, you might be tempted to think that life for Heritage alumnus Todd Abernethy ('03) is all about basketball.
 Nothing could be further from the truth.
 "Being a Christian is an everyday thing," he says.
 "It changes everything I do."

-To learn more about Heritage Alumni and what they're up to, visit our Alumni section.
-If you would like to submit your own Alumni Spotlight story to be featured on Heritage's website or social media, contact Derek Todd, Development Manager, at firstname.lastname@example.org.
+To learn more about Heritage Alumni and what they're up to, visit our Alumni News page.
+If you would like to submit your own story to be featured on Heritage's website or social media, contact Derek Todd, Development Manager, at firstname.lastname@example.org.